sebranchett/ecs-jupyterhub-pluto-python/hub_docker/README.md

 ```
 docker build -t <your_username>/<serverless_hub>:<version_number> .
 ```
-You can test this image on your local computer, if you like.
 Now give it a tag for the ECR repository:
 ```
 docker tag <your_username>/<serverless_hub>:<version_number> <ecr_repository_uri>
 ```